top of page

 What Makes Us Different for Working Professionals:

-• Study When It Works for You: Access practice exams and materials 24/7 around your schedule
+• Study When It Works for You: Access practice exams and materials 24/7 around your schedule.
+Dynamic exams that constantly change to prevent order memorization.
+Large question banks to keep the questions new and changing every time.

-• Real-World Focus: Our scenarios come from actual job sites, not just textbooks
+• Real-World Focus: Our scenarios come from actual job sites, not just textbooks.
+We get student feedback on the exams to keep the program current and realistic.

 Learn Your Way with the Florida State Construction resources